woodstr/Research-Project-Data-Matrix-Code/README.md

 Note for possible data synthesis:
  - Ground truth = true positive, we want to synthesize the negative cases!
 This way we can train a model to convert the negative cases to positive.

+### Research :heavy_check_mark:
+Check papers on rectification and image binarization.
+(Look for high citations, and prioritize image binarization).

+There are some papers already doing both (Google "qr code binarization").

+Summarize them.

 ## Outcome of Week